reichlab/reporule/docs/source/usage.md

-# Using reichlab
+# Using reporule

-This page contains information about using the Reichlab CLI.
+This page contains information about using the reporule CLI.